Canal 2 Rock & Pop: Sale attempts

 In May 1998, Rock & Pop Televisión subscribed a strategic alliance with the Venezuelan-American investment fund Iberoamerican Media Partners, owned by Grupo Cisneros and Hicks, Muse, Tate & Furst.
 The agreement considered the sale of 75% of the channel's ownership and 50% of radio stations Corazón and Rock & Pop (who, after the failure of the process, joined the nascent conglomerate Ibero American Radio Chile), aside from its magazine (which reached its end in December 1998).
 The transaction had an approximate value of US$17 million.
 On July 27, the network's license is handed over from Rock and Pop S.A. to Canal 2 S.A.

 The channel ceased being known as Rock & Pop on August 1, 1998, after the formalization of the new name of the company, this time named Canal 2 S.A., company which, in principle, was owned by Iberoamerican Media Partners and Compañía Chilena de Comunicaciones.
 On August 3, the National Television Council cuestioned that Canal 2 was being administered by Chilevisión executives (which at the time was also owned by Organización Cisneros), as was announced when it was informed of the announcement of the sale of the youth station to Iberoamerican Media Partners.
 This condition left Iberoamerican to replant the economical terms of the license, and finally retracted from the sale of the channel in exchange for damages worth nearly US$2 million.
-On October 13, the failure of the sale of Canal 2 to the binational consortium IMP (Iberoamerican Media Partners) was made official, lo which caused the immediate restructuring of the copmany.
+On October 13, the failure of the sale of Canal 2 to the binational consortium IMP (Iberoamerican Media Partners) was made official, lo which caused the immediate restructuring of the company.
 In its programming, four original programs were removed, 38 staff from the production and technical departments were fired, as well as some key faces, and the number of hours on air increased from 13 to 17, airing music videos, music specials and infomercials during daytime hours to continue only from 9pm with its news programming.
 Finally, there were talks held in 1999 for the station to be acquired by Bancard, but the two did not reach an agreement.